moby/moby/docs/sources/installation/mac.md

 	Normally, the `docker run` commands starts a container, runs it, and then exits.
-The `-d` flag keeps the container running in the background after the `docker` command exits.
+The `-d` flag keeps the container running in the background after the `docker run` command completes.
 The `-P` flag publishes exposed ports from the container to your local host; this lets you access them from your Mac.

 2. Display your running container with `docker ps` command